noumane06/MembersApp/Readme.md

 ## How to run the app

-Since we are using expo u must have expo cli installed
+Since we are using expo you must have expo cli installed

 Assuming that you have [Node 12 LTS](https://nodejs.org/en/download/) or greater installed, you can use npm to install the Expo CLI command line utility: